 Canker sores and cold sores are often confused with each other, but they’re not the same.
 One is highly contagious and requires complex treatment.
-The other is annoying, but is no need to worry about.
+The other is annoying but is nothing to worry about.

 So, how do you know if you have a canker sore or a cold sore?
-And, should you worry?
+Should you worry?
 How do you treat a canker sore versus a cold sore?
 That’s what we’ll cover in this post.

 In this article, you’ll learn:

 - the difference between a canker and a cold sore

 - how to prevent them

 How to Tell the Difference Between a Canker and a Cold Sore